-LTU, Condor and Hapag-Lloyd where some of the most famous names in Germany.
-Their planes were a packed a little tighter and service was a tiny bit below the economy class standard offered by the flag carriers of that time – often meaning that alcohol and headphones had to be paid for and meals were smaller.
+Air Berlin, LTU, Condor and Hapag-Lloyd where some of the most famous names in Germany.
+Their planes were a packed a little tighter and service standerds were a bit below economy class on the flag carriers – often meaning that alcohol and headphones had to be paid for and meals were smaller.

 Germany’s flights show up on expedia.com but I chose to book them directly at www.flygermania.com.
 Browsing their website, I realized they also offer flights to Iceland, Beirut and even Teheran.

 Booking my ticket from Las Palmas on the island of Gran Canaria to Berlin-Tegel (TXL) was fairly easy.
-The ticket included one checked bag (20 KG). and I added a reservation for an aisle seat which brought the total to 120 Euros.
-Strangely, after finishing the booking I immediately received a bill via e-mail but no electronic ticket which only arrived several weeks later.
+The ticket included one checked bag (20 KG) and I added a reservation for an aisle seat which brought the total to 120 Euros.
+Strangely, after finishing the booking though I immediately received a bill via e-mail an my card was charged but the electronic ticket only arrived several weeks later.
 Not a big issue but as Germania does not have a „Mange my Booking“ tool , I was not 100% sure if I had a confirmed booking for a while which was a little unnerving.

 Check-in, Departure Airport